Fairness Without Harm: An Influence-Guided Active Sampling Approach: Related work

-\textbf{Fair classification.} The fairness-aware learning algorithms, in general, can be categorized into pre-processing, in-processing, and post-processing methods.
-Pre-processing methods typically reweigh or distort the data examples to mitigate the identified biases \citep{asudeh2019assessing,azzalini2021fair,tae2021slice, sharma2020data,celis2020data,chawla2002smote,zemel2013learning,chen2018my}.
-More relevant to us is the \textit{importance reweighting}, which assigns different weights to different training examples to ensure fairness across groups \citep{kamiran2012data, jiang2020identifying, diesendruck2020importance,choi2020fair, qraitem2023bias, li2019repair}.
-Our proposed algorithm bears similarity to a specific case of importance reweighting, particularly the 0-1 reweighting applied to newly added data.
-Other parallel studies utilize importance weighting to learn a complex fair generative model in a weakly supervised setting \citep{diesendruck2020importance, choi2020fair}, or to mitigate representation bias in training datasets \citep{li2019repair}.

-Post-processing methods typically enforce fairness on a learned model through calibration \citep{feldman2015computational, feldman2015certifying, hardt2016equality}.
-Although this approach can decrease the disparity of the classifier, by decoupling the training from the fairness enforcement, this procedure may not lead to the best trade-off between fairness and accuracy \citep{woodworth2017learning,pleiss2017fairness}.
-In contrast, these post-processing techniques necessitate access to the sensitive attribute during the inference phase, which is often not available in many real-world scenarios.
+\paragraph{Fair classification} The fairness-aware learning algorithms, in general, can be categorized into pre-processing, in-processing, and post-processing methods.
+Pre-processing methods typically reweigh or distort the data examples to mitigate the identified biases \citep{asudeh2019assessing,azzalini2021fair,tae2021slice, sharma2020data,celis2020data,chawla2002smote,zemel2013learning,chen2018my,10.1145/3442188.3445915}.
+More relevant to this work is the \textit{importance reweighting}, which assigns weights to training examples \citep{kamiran2012data, jiang2020identifying, diesendruck2020importance,choi2020fair, qraitem2023bias, li2019repair}.
+Our algorithm bears similarity to a specific case of importance reweighting, particularly the 0-1 reweighting applied to newly added data.
+Other parallel studies utilize importance weighting to learn a complex generative model in a weakly supervised setting \citep{diesendruck2020importance, choi2020fair}, or to mitigate representation bias in training datasets \citep{li2019repair}.
+Post-processing methods typically enforce fairness on a learned model through calibration \citep{feldman2015computational, feldman2015certifying, hardt2016equality}, but these work might not achieve the best fairness-accuracy tradeoff \citep{woodworth2017learning,pleiss2017fairness}.
+In contrast, these post-processing works still require sensitive attributes during the inference phase.
+Recent work \citep{chen2023post} develops a \textit{bias score} classifier that operates independently of sensitive attributes; however, it is constrained to binary classifications.

-\textbf{Fairness-accuracy tradeoff.} It has been demonstrated that there is an implicit trade-off between fairness and accuracy in the literature.
-Compared to the prior works \citep{menon2018cost, prost2019toward}, our work does not require additional assumptions about the classifier and the characteristics of the training/testing datasets (for example, distribution shifts).
-Besides, the main difference is that this paper does not actually work in the classical regime of the fairness-accuracy tradeoff.
-By properly collecting new data from an unlabeled dataset, we can improve both generalization and fairness at the same time, which cannot be achieved by working on a fixed and static training dataset that naturally incurs such a tradeoff.

-\cite{li2022achieving} is a similar work that utilizes the influence function to reweight the data examples but requires re-training.
-Our method focuses on soliciting additional samples from an external unlabeled dataset while \citep{li2022achieving} reweights the existing and fixed training dataset.
-Our approach is more closely with a fair active learning approach \citep{anahideh2022fair}.
-However, this fair active learning framework relies on sensitive attribute information while our algorithm does not.